Milanmangar/tea_shop_django_api/README.md

 (GET) http://localhost:8000/api/items/<pk>

-  **Note: have sent settings.py file in mail if you want do not want to set environment varible, only DB credentials have to be set(credentials to be set sent on mail)
+  **Note: have sent settings.py file in mail if you do not want to set environment varible, only DB credentials have to be set(credentials to be set sent on mail)